London Victoria station: Post-opening

 From 1899 the LC&DR entered a working union with its rival, the South Eastern Railway, to form the South Eastern and Chatham Railway (SECR).
 As a result, services from its station at Victoria began to be rationalised and integrated with those from the other SECR termini.

 The LC&DR station began to be reconstructed in the late 19th century after several properties on Buckingham Palace Road, and the hotel, were bought by the company.
 Work began in 1899 with the removal of the old roof.
 The rebuilt station was partially opened on 10 June 1906, with additional platforms and cab exit on 10 February the following year, along with a new annexe to the hotel.
 It was formally re-opened on 1 July 1908.
 As a consequence of the rebuilding, boat trains become more popular from Victoria compared to Charing Cross and Cannon Street.
 Services increased to serve Ostend and Calais via Dover and Rotterdam via Gravesend.
 The LB&SCR part of the station also served Dieppe via Newhaven.

 Victoria has since seen more visits from royalty and heads of state than any other London station.
 During the funeral of Edward VII, seven kings, over 20 princes and five archdukes were greeted here.

 In the early 20th century, the development and improvement of the London Underground, meant that Victoria could not compete as a cross-London service.
-GNR trains stopped running on 1 October 1907, with Midland ones following on June the next year.
+GNR trains stopped running on 1 October 1907, with Midland ones following in June the next year.
 The GWR ceased to use the station for scheduled services on 21 March 1915, partly due to World War I in addition to the new Underground lines.
 Victoria was used as the main station for drafted soldiers, and those returning from action in the war.
 By the middle of the war, the station served twelve trains a day running between Victoria and Folkestone, with additional trains serving Dover.
 The station was regularly served with a voluntary buffet for departing soldiers, who served up to 4,000 men a day.
 Victoria itself did not suffer significant damage during the war, but a section of Grosvenor Bridge was destroyed after an anti-aircraft shell struck a gas main underneath it.

 Following the war, memorials were built on both parts of the station.
 The Southern Railway side marks 626 soldiers killed or missing, while the Chatham side marks 556.
 A plaque marks the arrival of the body of The Unknown Warrior at Victoria on 10 November 1920.

 The service to Ostend via Dover was re-introduced on 18 January 1919.
 Civilian trains to Boulogne via Folkestone restarted on 3 February.
 Boat train services to Newhaven started on 1 June, and a connection with Paris started on 15 July.
 On 8 January 1920, Victoria replaced Charing Cross as the main station for continental services, as it had more facilities and closer locomotive and carriage facilities.
 The service to Paris via Calais and Dover began on the same day.